Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fundamentals of Machine Learning (ML) and Integration of Tree Structures in Fed-Span

 We first define { $\bm{\Gamma}\big(\bm{\Psi}(\mathcal{N},t)\big)$} as an \textit{adjacency matrix} of a directed graph, formed by CBM { $\bm{\Psi}(\mathcal{N},t)$}, which was introduced in Sec.~\ref{sec:terminals}.
 In particular, let { $\bm{\Gamma}_{n,n'}(\bm{\Psi}(\mathcal{N},t))$} denote the element in the row { $n$} and column { $n'$} of this matrix.
 We have:

-In words, { $\bm{\Gamma}_{n,n'}(\bm{\Psi}(\mathcal{N},t))=1$}if an ISLL is established from one of the laser terminals of satellite { $n$} to satellite { $n'$}; otherwise { $\bm{\Gamma}_{n,n'}(\bm{\Psi}(\mathcal{N},t))=0$}.
-The upward- and downward-directed trees formed during the various phases of {\tt Fed-Span} correspond to unique link formations determined by different CBMs { $\bm{\Psi}(\mathcal{N},t)$} at specific times { $t$}.
-These link formations will be concretized as we detail each of the five phases of {\tt Fed-Span} later in Sec.~\ref{sec:phasesofFEDSPAN}.
-Nevertheless, a common characteristic across all these trees is the presence of a root, a cycle-free structure, and the minimum number of edges to connect the nodes.
-Below, we formalize these prerequisites of tree structures as CCRs.
+In words, { $\bm{\Gamma}_{n,n'}(\bm{\Psi}(\mathcal{N},t))=1$} if an ISLL is established from one of the laser terminals of satellite { $n$} to satellite { $n'$}; otherwise { $\bm{\Gamma}_{n,n'}(\bm{\Psi}(\mathcal{N},t))=0$}.
+The upward- and downward-directed trees formed during the various phases of {Fed-Span} correspond to link formations determined by different CBMs { $\bm{\Psi}(\mathcal{N},t)$} at different times { $t$}.
+These trees will be concretized as we detail the five phases of {Fed-Span} later in Sec.~\ref{sec:phasesofFEDSPAN}.
+Nevertheless, a common characteristic across all these trees is the presence of a root and the minimum number of edges to connect the nodes, which are formalized below as CCRs.